 This REU summer program consists of eight weeks of full-time (40 hours per week) research, a week-long training course at the beginning of the program, and practical seminars throughout the summer.
 There are regular group meetings for participants to connect with one another and share their research, as well as a field trip to visit several local high-tech companies such as FEI Company, Intel, and Nike In-house Manufacturing.
 Participants will give a formal presentation at the end of the summer during the REU Symposium and write a research paper for possible publication.

-The academic year program allows students from Portland State to actively engage in research each quarter to enrich their educational experience.
+The academic year program allows local students from Portland State University to actively engage in research each quarter to enrich their educational experience.
 These opportunties offer funding for the students and applications are accepted on a rolling basis.

 Portland State’s urban setting provides a unique opportunity for students to study in the heart of a vibrant city while outstanding beaches, mountains, and parks are only a short ride away.